TheRetroChannel/Commodore-64-Shortboard-and-C128-RF-Replacement-V2/README.md

 For ASSY KU-14194HB, 250407, 250425 and 250466 see [C64 Longboard RF replacement V2](https://github.com/TheRetroChannel/Commdore-64-RF-replacement-Longboard-V2).

 Note ASSY 326298 is not compatible with either of these RF modulator replacements but there are some [simple mods](https://youtu.be/agDFLPP9yIw) that can improve the video output of this revision.

-You can purchase preassembled boards on my [Tindie store](https://www.tindie.com/stores/theretrochannel/)

 A YouTube build and installation video is available [HERE](https://youtu.be/t5yx6tAaMuE)